-As of 2019, in Japan the going rate is still ¥400 + ¥32 tax, so ¥432 per kit kat (~$4USD).
-So the kit kats cost about $4USD in both Japan and Korea.
-From September 2018, however, you can now buy ruby chocolate kitkats in general stores throughout Europe, and pink chocolate creations from chocolatiers across the continent.
-Prices vary greatly, with existing ruby chocolate wafers from Trader Joe’s still being the cheapest option in the US as of 2020.
+Since September 2018, however, you have been able buy ruby chocolate kitkats in general stores throughout Europe, and pink chocolate creations from chocolatiers across the continent.
+Prices vary greatly, with existing ruby chocolate bars from ChocoLove still being the cheapest option in the US as of 2023.

-Where can you buy ruby chocolate in the US?
+Where to buy ruby chocolate in the US?